-The Ad-Hoc Industry Natural Resource Management Group has been tracking NRD and related meetings since 2004.
-For a current listing of ELD and related meetings in the current year, see here.
-A listing of meetings 2004 - 2017 is available upon request.
+The Ad-Hoc Industry Natural Resource Management Group has been tracking environmental liability and related meetings since 2004.
+For a listing of meetings in the current year, see here.

 Listed below are reports and regulatory proposals of the European Commission concerning the EU Environmental Liability Directive.
 Additional documents of note -- prepared by government, industry or other organizations -- can be posted here upon request.

 Since 2004, the Ad-Hoc Industry Natural Resource Management Group has worked to facilitate discussions on best practices related to the ongoing implementation of the ELD.
 Listed below are some Group activities related to ELD best practices.